Hallelujah78/BICodingChallenge/README.md

 - general reinforcement about HTML, CSS, and JavaScript syntax/usage
 - using AbortController and using timeout with axios
 - custom hooks are cool
+- how to migrate from create-react-app to Vite
+- various domain things about ISO country and language codes, latitude, longitude etc